andrewkrawczyk/ClassroomStatsVisualizer/README.md

    ```

 ### Running App For Visual Studio Code (Windows)
-1Unzip and place in the following directory
+1. Unzip and place in the following directory
    ```sh
    python manage.py runserver
    ```